How to Install ERP Software

 • User resistance: Some employees can get very stuck in their ways and resist using the new workflows.
 Others might have trouble adopting any new software.
 On-site vendor installation often includes some degree of training to improve the user experience and ease the transition.

-Failing to take these circumstances into account can lead to ERP implementation failure.
-To achieve successful ERP implementation, make sure to follow the right steps.
+Failing to account for these circumstances can lead to ERP implementation failure.
+To achieve a successful ERP implementation, follow the right steps.

 Need help finding the right ERP for your business?
 Get free ERP software recommendations from our team today!